strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 ![](attachments/Clipboard_2020-12-09-18-21-25.png)

-In the screenshot above you can see we now have all the packets that are either sent or recived to port 80 on 192.168.99.52.
+In the screenshot above you can see we now have all the packets that are either sent or received by port 80 on 192.168.99.52.

 While getting the overal metadata from the packets is nice, we can get the full ASCII decode of the packet and the payload of the packet.